VinayKamdi/Talk-To-The-Doc/README.md

 1. Run the Streamlit application:
     ```bash
-    streamlit run app.py
+    streamlit run talk_to_the_doc.py
     ```

 2. Open your web browser and go to `http://localhost:8501`.

-3. Upload your PDF documents using the file uploader.
+3. Upload your documents (PDF, DOCX, or images) using the file uploader.

 4. Once the documents are uploaded, enter your questions in the provided text input box.